 Assessing and meeting the needs of children with Special Educational Needs and Disability (SEND) in mainstream schools is the foundation for improving outcomes, parental confidence and delivering the financially sustainable SEND system, as envisaged in the SEND and Alternative Provision (AP) Improvement Plan.

-This project has been created due to the success of the national Autism in Schools (AiS) project.
+The project was created due to the success of the national Autism in Schools (AiS) project.

-The PINS project is testing a new model for supporting good outcomes in mainstream schools for Neurodiverse students and strengthening parent carer and school partnerships.
+The PINS project tested a new model for supporting good outcomes in mainstream schools for Neurodiverse students and strengthening parent carer and school partnerships.

 • Provide support at a whole school level, with more effective working between education, health and parent carers, through partnerships with local parent carer forums.

-• To support mainstream schools to be inclusive places that are able to meet the needs of neurodiverse students.
+• Support mainstream schools to be inclusive places that are able to meet the needs of neurodiverse students.

-• To be needs led rather than diagnosis led support and cover the full range of neurodiversity which also covers children without a formal diagnosis.
+• Be needs led rather than diagnosis led support and covering the full range of neurodiversity which also covers children without a formal diagnosis.

 • Strengthen partnerships between parents and schools.